galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-get.md

 ### Return tests with specified results in summary format

-Use the following example command to return test information for test runs that ran the previous day and have a result of _Failed_ or _EnvFail_.
+Use the following example command to return test information for test runs that ran the previous day and have a result of either _Failed_ or _EnvFail_.

 On Mac or Unix: